 PEDS 155/EMER 155, Pediatric Emergency Medicine Elective Fourth-year students have the opportunity to evaluate and manage a broad range of acute medical and surgical complaints under direct attending supervision, including thirty-six clinical hours per week in the pediatric emergency department.
+Education during clinical shifts is augmented by pediatric emergency medicine fellow education conferences and one-on-one teaching sessions with the elective director.
 Participation in teaching conferences and mock codes is required.
 One student every four weeks.
 Prerequisites: pediatric rotation, EPIC inpatient training, and EPIC ED e-learning.
 Director: P.L.
-Aronson and stabilizations, and prenatal consultations.
+Aronson

+PEDS 307, Pediatric Neonatal-Perinatal Medicine Elective (NBSCU) Students spend two weeks on the step-down service, followed by two weeks on the intensive care service.
+On each service students attend medical rounds and follow neonatal patients and write progress notes under close supervision.
+Students attend delivery room resuscitations and stabilizations, and prenatal consultations.
 On both services, students attend general and student-oriented educational conferences as well as radiology rounds.
 Students also pursue independent study on topics in neonatology and make brief presentations to the clinical team.
 Additional opportunities, such as attendance at outpatient developmental follow-up exams, are available to students based on interest.
 One student every four weeks.
 Directors: L.C.
 Johnston, S.M.
 Peterec

-PEDS 307, Pediatric Neonatal-Perinatal Medicine Elective (NBSCU) Students spend two weeks on the step-down service, followed by two weeks on the intensive care service.
-On each service students attend medical rounds and follow neonatal patients and write progress notes under close supervision.
-Students attend delivery room resuscitations

 PEDS 314, Pediatric Critical Care Medicine Elective This four-week elective provides an opportunity for senior medical students to participate as members of the pediatric intensive care unit team.
 The student is directly responsible for the care of assigned patients under the supervision of pediatric residents, critical care fellows, and attending intensivists.
 A core curriculum composed of interactive talks on the major pediatric critical care topics is presented two to three times a week, as well as daily radiology rounds and a monthly morbidity and mortality conference.
+Open to fourth- and fifth-year students only.
 One student every four weeks.
 Director: K.G.
 Couloures